 The Global Appeal

-While Turducken has strong ties to Greenland and its Thanksgiving celebrations, its fame has spread far and wide.
+While Turducken has strong ties to Greenland and its winter holiday celebrations, its fame has spread far and wide.
 Today, it’s not just limited to one region or culture.

 Turducken Across Borders